ads-mirrors/nrel-energyplus/design/FY2025/NFP-new-hot-water-tank.md

 Table 3 and Table 4 compares the input and output fields among the ThermalStorage:* objects.
 The chilled water stratified tank has inputs in most input categories except for the charging related ones, where the ice storage tank has more information.
-The new hot water tank will include some charging curve fields in the input fields as well some outputs related to the charging fraction.
+The new hot water tank will include setpoints at both the top and bottom of the tank to more flexibly control the tank charging.
 This enhancement can facilitate a better model of more complex tank charging/discharging control.

 Table 3.
 Comparison of input fields of thermal storage tanks